WyrdNexus/Uniqify-CodeChallenge/README.md

 # Coding Challenge

-Short command-line Node.js application for unqifiying a json array of objects.
+Short command-line Node.js application for uniqifiying a json array of objects.

-## Challenge Sumamry
+## Challenge Summary

 Take a variable number of identically structured json records and de-duplicate the set.